My passion is for films that scare the pants off you and I am always searching for movies that can do just that.

 - Rotten Tomatoes: gave it 2.2/5 and IMDb: gave it 4.5/10.

-Explain It To Me Please - This Part Contains Many Many Spoilers
+Explain It To Me Please - This Part Contains The Eloise Explanation and Many Many Spoilers

 After I finished watching this movie I immediately started to research everything.
 Most of it didn't make sense and the ending sure as heck made even less sense.
 This is what I discovered though.
 Each section explains theories resulting from questions I had after the movie.